mayabot/fastText4j/README.md

-## Fasttext
+## FastText4j

+   Implementing Facebook's FastText with java.
 [Fasttext](https://github.com/facebookresearch/fastText/) is a library for text representation and classification by facebookresearch.
 It implements text classification and word embedding learning.

-## FastText4j

-   Implementing Facebook's FastText with java.

 Features: